german36delv2/audit-canvas-skill/README.md

 ## What's in this repository

 The published skill is **generic reference material** only: stack checklists, universal/production gates, scripts, and templates filled with placeholders (`REPLACE:`).
 It does **not** vendor your application code or any private audit output.
-(A local `research/` directory may exist while developing the skill but is gitignored.)

 ## Example Canvas (demo)